2026 FHA Loan Limits - Updated with Higher Limits

 • FHA does not restrict based on home location

-The most common type of client that uses an FHA loan are middle-class citizens.
-These are people that have developed a stable employment record and managed their finances to the point that they are ready to move away from renting and enjoy the benefits of homeownership.
+The most common type of clients that use an FHA loan are middle-class citizens.
+These are people who have developed a stable employment record and managed their finances to the point that they are ready to move away from renting and enjoy the benefits of homeownership.

 Another product provided by FHA is known as FHA 203k.
 This mortgage is designed to help people with repairs along with improvements to a property.